BIGJRA/BIGJRA.github.io/rejuv.md

 |*Choc Ice Cream*    |$600 |
 |*Berry Ice Cream*   |$800 |

-She’ll also rarely have *Blue Moon Ice Cream* to sell.
+She'll also rarely have *Blue Moon Ice Cream* to sell.
 Ideally, we want to get a few of each for a side quest later.

 The flower above this vendor contains a hidden *Green Shard.* Down and